 To recap, here are the 5 steps to cure information addiction:

-- Create a system for preserving the information you know
+- Create a system for preserving and reviewing the information you know.

-- Set aside a few hours every week to seek out targeted information
+- Set aside time every week to seek out targeted information.

 Are you an information hoarder?

-How do you deal with this issue?
+How have you dealt with this issue?
 Let me know!